 ” I sure do need one of those right now.”

-More change to this type of advertisement has occurred in the 20-plus years in advertising.
-Organizations started inventing characters around their items to set up a more fantastic range of views.
+More change to this type of advertisement has occurred in the 20-plus years of advertising.
+Organizations started inventing characters around their items to create a more fantastic range of views.

 2. 80s TV commercials

 The 80s were a time of change for TV advertising.
-With the changing landscape of TV, advertisers had to adapt to the new MTV style of quick cutting and visual media.
-This was a time of experimentation for advertising, as ads began to break away from traditional, boring methods of selling products and compete for eyeballs in more engaging, story-driven styles.
+With the changing landscape of TV, advertisers had to adapt to the new MTV style of quick-cutting and visual media.
+This was a time of experimentation for advertising, as ads began to break away from traditional, boring product-selling methods and compete for eyeballs in more engaging, story-driven styles.

 Even in the mid-80s, commercials were getting more intelligent.
 Coca-Cola’s ad with Mean Joe Greene is one of the most iconic ever, driving the Pittsburgh Steelers to victory in Super Bowl XIV.